What Do Studies Say About The “Loud Pipes Save Lives” Motto?

 The noise is going backward, not to the sides or the front, so it’s less likely that the motorists that are going to potentially wreck with you aren’t going to hear you coming.

-The number two reason why this is a myth is because most motorists have their windows up.
+The number two reason why this is a myth is that most motorists have their windows up.
 They’re not driving convertibles, they typically have at least the radio on, they are talking with someone in the vehicle, they’re on the phone, etc. They’re distracted, and they’re not likely to hear the noise from your motorcycle.

 Are There Situations Where Loud Pipes Help?

 Yes, it does from time to time help.
 I’m sure there are instances where a motorist becomes aware of you just because of the noise of the bike, but it’s very unlikely.
 The study concludes that bikers should not rely on the noise that their bike creates to cause awareness of their existence on the road by other motorists.

 Instead, the study suggests that bikers don’t go by the loud pipes save lives motto.
 They say to go to by the “be seen, not heard” motto, which means to do other defensive maneuvers to let motorists know you’re there other than just relying on the noise of your bike.